 The School of Life Sciences at the University of Dundee is a world-class academic institution with a reputation for the excellence of its research, its high quality teaching and student experience, and the strong impact of its activities outside academia.
 With 900 staff from over 60 countries worldwide the School provides a dynamic, multi-national, collegiate and diverse environment with state-of-the-art laboratory, technology and teaching facilities.

-Applications are invited for a post-doctoral position in bacterial virulence factor biosynthesis in the laboratory of Dr. Helge Dorfmueller.
-The focus of the work is on the enzymes responsible for the synthesis of the bacterial streptococcal surface carbohydrate and its role in the virulence (see van Sorge et al., 2014, van der Beek et al., 2015 and 2018).
-This position, which is funded by the Wellcome Trust and Royal Society, is initially available from September 2018 for a period of 2 years.
+We are recruiting for an exceptional individual to join us as a Postdoctoral research assistant within the Helge Dorfmueller laboratory, to study and target bacterial carbohydrate biosynthesis pathways.
+The focus of the work is on studying the enzymes responsible for the synthesis of the bacterial streptococcal surface carbohydrate and its role in the virulence (see van Sorge et al., 2014, van der Beek et al., 2015 and 2018, Zorzoli, Meyer et al., 2019).
+This position, which is funded by the Wellcome Trust and Royal Society, and is initially available from September 2020 for a period of 12 months.

 The successful candidate will have an outstanding academic record, a PhD in molecular glycobiology or related discipline and at least one first author publication in an internationally recognised, peer-reviewed scientific journal.
 Experience in molecular biology and protein purification is expected.